austingraybeal/ReCompose/PROJECT_INSTRUCTIONS.md

 - SlicerMorph — 3D Slicer geometric morphometrics extension
 - SMPL/SMPL-X — parametric human body model (reference, not used directly)
 - Fit3D ProScanner / Styku S100 — common .obj scan sources

 ---

+*This document is the single source of truth for ReCompose.
+Update as decisions evolve.*

+---